 pcscd installed and running to be able to

 communicate with a YubiKey over the SmartCard interface.
 Additionally, you may

 need to set permissions for your user to access YubiKeys via the HID interfaces.

 Pre-built packages specific to your platform may be available from Yubico or third parties.
 Please refer to your platforms native package manager for detailed instructions on how to install, if available.

-Packages for MacOS are available from Homebrew and MacPorts.
+Additionally, packages are available from Homebrew and MacPorts.